anthonytk31415/twitch-rec-engine/README.md

 # twitch-rec-engine

 ## Summary
-<code>twitch-rec-engine</code>

-An API to deliver Twitch Stream Recommendations based on the user's consumption history and views preferences, favorites, and up-to-date Twitch popular streaming activity.
+<code>twitch-rec-engine</code> is an API that delivers Twitch Stream Recommendations based on the user's consumption history and views preferences, favorites, and up-to-date Twitch popular streaming activity.
+Sign up, log in, view Twitch, and explore our platform's Twitch Recommendations!

 ## Build Details
 - twitch-rec-engine uses Java version 17.
 - We use Gradle for the build automation tool.
 - We use MySQL database connections for our data store.
+- We use J
 ## API Routes

 ### GET /recommendation